Mathpix/spectra-review-paper-competition/submissions/unsupervised_domain_adaptation_for_image_classification.md

 In that precise context we call this objective **Unsupervised Domain Adaptation**.

-One common way to achieve that goal consists in finding a way to embed our two datasets in a feature space where their distribution look similar so that, our model can learn on general and transferable features rather than task-specific features.
+One common method to achieve that goal consists in finding a way to embed our two datasets in a feature space where their distribution look similar so that, our model can learn on general and transferable features rather than task-specific features.

 <p align="center">
 <img src="https://i.imgur.com/ewUJYEP.png" width="800">
 </p>

-Now the big question is : How are going to find such a relevant embedding ?
+Now the big question is : How are we going to find such a relevant embedding ?

 ## 2 - Achieving unsupervised domain adaptation with adversarial learning
 ---